kasini3000/kasini3000/README.md

 * Change Windows Terminal Background Image.
 Support gif animation.

 You can store the memory map in the relevant directory yourself!

-Its main function is: when a script or command error occurs, wrtie-error, at the same time, it calls related scripts and changes the Windows Terminal background image to achieve the purpose of eye-catching reminders.
+Its main function is:

+when a script or command error occurs, wrtie-error, at the same time, it calls related scripts and changes the Windows Terminal background image to achieve the purpose of eye-catching reminders.

 * playing wav, mp3, and video.

+* windows gui to view returned result (in sqlite database)

 ------